 Whether you live long-distance or locally, the decisions that come with finding the right care for your parent or relative are challenging.
 Your relative may exhibit multiple warning signs but is reluctant to move to a care home.
-You may not want to put them in an assisted living facility but fear they could hurt themselves without someone around to monitor them.
+You may not want to put them in an assisted living facility but fear they could hurt themselves without someone monitoring them.

 Initially, you and your parent may feel more comfortable with yourself filling in as their primary caregiver.
-However, the responsibilities often grow as your loved one ages, which puts additional stress on you.
-You may not have the time to give your parent the full amount of care they need to have a good quality of life, or your caregiving role causes your own quality of life to deteriorate.
+However, the responsibilities often grow as your loved one ages, placing more stress on you.
+As a result, you may not have the time to give your parent the care they need, or your own quality of life may deteriorate.
 Maybe you currently find yourself in this situation already.

 Hiring a caregiver is one way to give your loved one the care and support they need while maintaining a degree of independence at home.
 If you and your relative live far apart, in-home help will give you peace of mind.
-When you do decide to choose to hire someone to help your parent at home, there are several options available.
+When you decide to hire someone to help your parent at home, several options are available.
 You can hire a caregiver independently or look for one at a reputable agency.

 Hiring a caregiver on your own creates more work for yourself.
-You become their private employer and have to deal with the paperwork and legalities this route entails.
-There is a lot of work involved in making sure you are hiring the perfect caregiver.
-From screening, legal documents, payments, and billing, this route is a very intensive process.
+You become their private employer and must deal with the paperwork and legalities this route entails.
+A lot of work is involved in ensuring you are hiring the perfect caregiver.
+This route is intensive, from screenings to legal documents, payments, and billing.

 Plan & Communicate

 Planning and organization are essential whether you’ve supported your loved one for years or are new to long-distance caregiving.
 With that in mind, your first step is making sure that you, your loved one, and others involved in the care plan can easily access important documents, records, and information, such as: